 Add kluski or potatoes and heat through.
 Add eggs and scramble on low, stirring constantly, until eggs are done to your taste.
 Adjust seasonings.
-Sprinkle cheese on top, completely covering surface, and place skillet in oven until cheese is melted.
+Sprinkle cheese on top, completely covering the surface, and place skillet in oven until cheese is melted.